 Speaking the Love Languages: What is “Quality” Time?

-When deciding which Love Language to begin with, I decided on Quality Time as it is, in my opinion, one of the easiest ones to understand, and one that most people recognize as quite important in their relationships.
+When deciding which of the five Love Languages to begin with, I decided on Quality Time as it is, in my opinion, one of the easiest ones to understand, and one that most people recognize as quite important in their relationships.
 Plus, it’s tied as 1 of my 2 primary Love Languages according to the love languages quiz.

 By the way, if you haven’t read the introductory article in this series, “The Myth of the In-Love Experience,” you should probably do that first for some background.